alexeipopov95/rdap-cli/docs/commands/gather.md

 * JSON
 * TEXT

-Simply you need to pass the next order:
+You need to pass the next order:

 > `$ rdap gather example.com --save=my_file.json`

     [DONE] - File saved successfully.

 And thats it...
-Simply as that you will find the file in your current working directory.
+That you will find the file in your current working directory.

 ### Return value from shell - [JSON]
 ------------------------------------------------------------